Academic awards and financial aid

-Since 2008, the Mauro Institute has awarded more than $1.25 million in academic awards to graduate students in the Peace and Conflict Studies graduate programs.
+Since 2008, the Mauro Institute has awarded more than $1.49 million in academic and bursary awards to graduate students in the Peace and Conflict Studies graduate programs.

 The Mauro Institute PACS Academic Awards program exists due to the generosity of our founder, Dr. Arthur V. Mauro and the many friends and supporters who have made financial contributions to support student awards and programs at St. Paul's College.

 Would you like to make a gift to support student awards and programs?
 Please visit the St. Paul's College Foundation page on the CanadaHelps website to make your gift or contact the Foundation at 204-474-9148 or firstname.lastname@example.org.
 Thank you!

 The Mauro Institute PACS Academic Awards program is administered by the Mauro Institute with the support and assistance of the Peace and Conflict Studies graduate programs.

 It is important to note that the Mauro Institute PACS Academic Awards are not the only awards available to PACS students.
 There are other departmental and university awards, each having their own administrative process and eligibility requirements.
 The information that follows is specific to the Mauro Institute PACS Academic Awards program.

 Graduate students enrolled in (or applying to) the University of Manitoba's Peace and Conflict Studies Graduate Programs (PhD and Joint Masters) are eligible to apply.
 All students, regardless of citizenship, are eligible to apply.